haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-checkitemroom "X ATTACK" 1
+checkitemroom TM32 1
 ```
 Notes:
 ```
-  # 800D is set to 1 if additem would succeed
+  # 800D is set to 1 if additem would succeed, otherwise 0.
+  # 'item' and 'quantity' can be variables.
 ```
 </details>